mklnln/sequencer/README.md

 - [x] Integrate chord suggestions from the HookTheory API (needs BE)
 - [x] Allow users to save and reload songs (needs BE)
 - [x] Allow for manipulation of the Web Audio API synth engine (cutoff, attack, decay, etc)
-- [x] Select different sounds, some of which are sampled from a single mp3 and pitch-shifted to create different notes
 - [ ] Get back-end (BE) live
 - [x] Integrate rock-solid timing by co-ordinating Web Audio's current time with a lookahead note scheduling algorithm
 - [x] Get tempo to reflect real BPM values (currently just approximate)
+- [ ] Re-integrate different waveform selections, and samples
+- [ ] Optimize playback while using a slider and while inputting notes (avoiding double note sends and timing gaps)
 - [ ] Fix bugs with parameter manipulation, especially when the values are set to extremes (ADSR, tempo, filter, etc)
 - [ ] Make UI intuitive, aiming at optimizing a UX for someone without any sequencer experience.
 Label melody and chord grids, among other things
 - [ ] Create ? icons with corresponding modals to teach the user about both the sequencer and music theory